 With such a rich history of Chicago pizzerias, we’d be remiss not to mention Pizzaria Uno, where the deep dish pie all began, making this one of our top pizza places in Chicago.

-If you find yourself in a dark, smoky pub on Chicago’s south side, don’t be surprised to see a corner booth filled with mobster-looking gents and overhearing one saying “fuggetaboutit.”
+If you find yourself in a dark, smoky pub on Chicago’s south side, don’t be surprised to see a corner booth filled with mobster-looking gents and overhear one saying, “fuggetaboutit.”

-They’re likely having a mostly peaceful discussion about who has the best pizza in Chicago.
+They’re likely having a mostly peaceful discussion about who has the best pizza in Chicago downtown.
 If bullets start flying, then yes, they’re definitely debating Chicago pizza.

 Without further ado, let’s bite into the cheesy goodness of Pizzaria Uno, and Pazzaria Due, who proudly proclaims that they did indeed invent the deep dish pizza.

-These legendary deep dish pizzas are made opposite of a traditional pie, with the cheese going in first on top of a thin crust comparable to making apple pie.
+These legendary deep dish pizzas are made the opposite of a traditional pie, with the crispy cheese going in first on top of a thin crust, comparable to making apple pie.

 Next comes all those Italian ingredients we crave, topped off with tomato sauce and baked to perfection.

-This deep dish pizza has a buttery, crispy biscuit-like crust filled with thick slices of sausage and lots of pepperoni as the most popular choices.
+This deep dish pizza has a buttery, crispy biscuit-like crust filled with thick slices of sausage and lots of pepperonis as the most popular choices.

-In fact, so many foodie aficionados rave about the thin crust Pizzaria Uno/Due bake into these pies it’s no wonder this is at the top of the list for tourists when visiting Chicago.
+In fact, so many foodie aficionados rave about the crispy thin crust Pizzaria Uno/Due baked into these haven-style pies; it’s no wonder this is at the top of the list for tourists when visiting Chicago.
 If they’re British, we can call these tourists grockles.
-Right back atcha, Brits!
+Right back ‘atcha Brits!